skypjack/entt/CONTRIBUTING.md

 * If you found a bug and you wrote a patch to fix it, open a new [pull request](https://github.com/skypjack/entt/pulls) with your code.
   **Please**, add some tests to avoid regressions in future if possible, it would be really appreciated.
-Note that the `EnTT` framework has a [coverage at 100%](https://coveralls.io/github/skypjack/entt?branch=master) (at least it was at 100% at the time I wrote this file) and this is the reason for which you can be confident with using it in a production environment.
+Note that the `EnTT` library has a [coverage at 100%](https://coveralls.io/github/skypjack/entt?branch=master) (at least it was at 100% at the time I wrote this file) and this is the reason for which you can be confident with using it in a production environment.